apache/incubator-s2graph/README.md

 '
 ```

 Example 6.
 Make a two-step query to fetch the music playlist of the friends of user "account_id = 1".
-Limit the first step by 10 friends and the second step by 100 traks.)
+Limit the first step by 10 friends and the second step by 100 tracks.)

 ```javascript
 curl -XPOST localhost:9000/graphs/getEdges -H 'Content-Type: Application/json' -d '